khushi-411/khushi-411.github.io/_posts/2024-09-11-reduction.md

 pattern whose leaves are original input elements and whose root is the final result.
 A reduction tree is not a tree data structure.
 Here, the edges share the information between the operations performed.
-For $N$ input values, $log2N$ steps are taken to complete the reduction process.
+For N input values, log2N steps are taken to complete the reduction process.
 The operator should be associated with the conversion from the sequential reduction to the reduction tree.
 We will also need to rearrange the